subugoe/operandi/ExampleWorkflows/Nextflow/README.md

 ## workflow4
 The 3 workflow examples demonstrate how to run OCR-D processors sequentially (`seq_ocrd_wf_single.nf`, `seq_ocrd_wf_many.nf`) and in parallel (`parallel_ocrd_wf.nf`).
 Refer to the previous instructions to run the workflows.
 Prepare the workspace for sequential run with `prepare.sh` and for parallel run with `prepare_parallel.sh`.
 Clean the produced files with `clean.sh`.

+## workflow5
+This workflow5 example is for the HPC environment.